bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 As the code of the SI-library uses some features of the C++17 standard, this dependency is passed along.

-`target_compile_features` lets us specify compiler features to be enabled without the need to know which compiler is used.
-Again the target is the by now familiar `${PROJECT_NAME}` and the keyword `INTERFACE` again marks this feature as visible and and required when using the library. `cxx_std_17` is the catch-all feature to enable the whole C++17 standard, here individual features such as use of `constexpr` or `auto` could also be specified.
+`target_compile_features` specifies compiler features to be enabled in a compiler-agnostic way.
+Again the target is the by now familiar `${PROJECT_NAME}` and the keyword `INTERFACE` again marks this feature to ber exposed and required when using the library. `cxx_std_17` is the catch-all feature to enable the whole C++17 standard, here individual features such as use of `constexpr` or `auto` could also be specified.

 If a compiler does not support the specified feature, building the library will fail.